Python-Test-Engineer/evaluating-ai-agents/docs/case_study/case_study3.md

 ## Tool calling

-The module `tool_calling.py` has 4 tools and they form pairs to test multiple tool calling in a sequence.
+The module `tool_calling.py` has 4 tools and they form pairs to test multiple tool calling in a both parallel and sequential modes.

+I have tried to muddy the water regarding weather and temperature so that it can stress tool choice.

 ## Independent tools